-British Computer Society (BCS) International Certificate of Digital Literacy (ICDL) Level 2 Award in IT User Skills with effective IT user skills whilst discovering new, faster ways to communicate, solve tasks and access information.
+During Year 10, all girls will have the opportunity to complete their British Computer Society (BCS) ECDL Award in IT User Skills.
+This Level 2 Certificate is a qualification which provides girls with effective IT user skills whilst discovering new, faster ways to communicate, solve tasks and access information.
 Furthermore improving study skills, efficiency and productivity.
 It is anticipated that the girls will complete the qualification by the end of Year 10, however there will be the opportunity to complete any outstanding units during activity time in Year 11.